The VA just denied your disability claim.

 - Any specialties, designations, or classifications

 Your medical records can include those obtained while you were an active duty service member.
-They can also include VA medical records.
-If you’ve seen a private physician for examinations and diagnostic testing, those records are eligible for inclusion.
+They can also include VA and private medical records.
+If you’ve seen any kind of physician for examinations or diagnostic testing, those records are eligible for inclusion.
 Also included are the results of your C&P examination, which will show those reviewing your claim the current severity of your illness, injury, or condition.

-Employment records include any files regarding disciplinary action, as well as performance reports.
+Employment records include files regarding disciplinary action, performance reports, and any other documents regarding your pattern of unemployment.

 A lay statement (or buddy statement) is a form of evidence that’s based on written statements by: